tw-haiven/haiven/README.md

 Look at the [Community Knowledge Pack repository](https://github.com/tw-haiven/haiven-community-knowledge-pack) for an example of a `Dockerfile` that helps you bake your own knowledge pack into a Haiven image that you can then deploy to your own environment.
 When you do the deployment, remember to set the environment variables and secrets described in the `.env` template files in that runtime.

 ### Configure more models

 #### Setup models

 [`app/config.yaml`](app/config.yaml) is where the configuration for the models and embeddings is set.
 You can add or remove models from the configuration file.
 It is pre-populated with some working examples.
 Note that if you want to add a new type of embeddings, the code would also have to change to support that.

 Secrets should not be added to `app/config.yaml`.
 For that matter in `app/config.yaml`, if one of the values is considered a secret, you must use a placeholder for an environment variable using the following format: `${ENV_VAR_NAME}`, where `ENV_VAR_NAME` is the name of the environment variable.
 This value will be replaced on runtime with the value of the environment variable, which can be securely set at deployment time.

+**Note**: At the moment, the config file is embedded into the base container image.
+So if you need to change the config file, you will have to build and run the application from source, instead of from the base image.

 ##### Setup default models